PARCE-project/PARCE-1/README.md

 - Attempt a mutation using the Scwrl4 program
 - Calculate all the scoring functions using the initial system provided

-The test can be run using the following command: `python3.5 test.py`.
-A report with the results per test is generated in the main folder with the name `report_test.txt`
+The test can be run using the following command: `python3 test.py`.
+A report with the results per test is generated in the main folder with the name `report_test.txt`.

+**NOTE: Please change in the test.py script the paths to Scwrl4 and Gromacs based on your local installation.
+The variables are: scwrl_path and gmxrc_path**

 ## Post-analysis of the results